GenesisFan64/Marsiano-MARS/README.md

 -- SH2---
 - The SDRAM, Framebuffer, ROM area and Cache run at different speeds for Reading/Writing and depending where the Program Counter (PC) is currently located.
 Cache being the fastest BUT with the lowest space to store code or data.
 - BUS fighting: If any of the SH2 CPUs READ/WRITE the same location at the same time it will crash the add-on.
 Only tested on the SDRAM area but I believe the video and audio registers are affected too. only the comm's are safe for both sides (and Genesis too.)
-- After setting _DMAOPERATION to 1 (Starting the DMA), it takes a little to start. add 5 nops in case you need to wait for the transfer to finish (reading bit 1 of _DMACHANNEL0)
+- After writing _DMAOPERATION to 1 (Starting the DMA), it takes a little to start. add 5 nops in case you need to wait for the transfer to finish (reading bit 1 of _DMACHANNEL0)
 - After DMA (Channel 0) finishes: If at any part of the DESTINATION data gets read or rewritten, the next DMA transfer will stop early when it reaches the last part that got modified.
+- If 68S is set to 0 WHILE the SH2's DMA trasnfer is active, it will crash the ENTIRE 32X add-on (both SH2)
+- If the 68k or Z80 requested CMD interrupt in the middle of SOFT-reset, the bit will get stuck and any new CMD requests will no longer happen.
+The solution is to set intmask to 0 then set your bits again on your "HotStart" code.

 -- SuperVDP --
-- Writing pixels in to the framebuffer in BYTEs cause a small delay.
+- Writing pixels in to the framebuffer in BYTEs are slow.
 6 NOPs aprox.
 - If any entry of the linetable ends with $xxFF and the XShift video register is set to 1, that line will NOT get shifted.

 -- PWM --